 Module 8: Guideline implementation and future trends in arrhythmia managementOctober 3-7, 2020 | Maastricht

 * Each in-person teaching session consists of 4 consecutive days.
 The exact intervals will be announced soon.

 Find more information about the programme

 The programme targets clinical cardiac electrophysiologists with the ambition to improve their knowledge and skills in order to become leading professionals in clinical cardiac electrophysiology.
 To be eligible, you should meet the following requirements:

-We are now accepting applications for the academic year 2018/2019.
-Programme start date: January 2019.Applicants are invited to complete an application directly on the DAS-CAM website.Application deadline: 10 October 2018The result of the DAS-CAM selection committee will be communicated to all the applicants early November 2018.
+Applications are now closed for the academic year 2018/2019.
+Programme start date: February 2019.Application deadline: 10 October 2018The result of the DAS-CAM selection committee will be communicated to all the applicants early November 2018.

 Course fees are €2,500 per annum for a total of €5,000.
 Travel, accommodation and other expenses accrued during the course will be covered by the participants.

 Interview with Prof. Panos Vardas, Prof. Harry Crijns and Prof. Gerhard Hindricks on the added value of the innovative DAS-CAM programme

 If you would like more information on the programme or the application procedure, please contact the Academy or the DAS-CAM.